mubeenkh4u/RBC-Module-2-Stock-Analysis/README.md

 </table>

 ## Summary
 - In conclusion, refactoring of code is also known as restructuring of code for optimization of output without changing the Output itself.
-This essentially means that the output is unchanged while the code that is being run has been modified to be more efficient.
+This essentially means that the output is unchanged while the code that is being run has been modified to be more efficient/faster.
 - From the above screenshots we can safely see that there is a slight difference in the `AllStocksAnalysis()` and `AllStocksAnalysisRefactored()` subroutines, with an approximated difference of 0.8 s.
 These gains will be significantly larger if our dataset had hundreds and thousands of tickers and corresponding data.